scode/saltybox/README.md

 # Format/API contract

-* Future versions if any will remain able to decrypt data in older formats.
+* Future versions if any will remain able to decrypt data encrypted by older versions.
-* The command line interface may change and is not suitable for automated scripting.
+* The command line interface may change at any time.
+It is currently not intended for automated scripting (for this reason and others).
-* The library API may also change.
+* The code in this project is not meant to be consumed as a library and may be refactored or changed at will.
+It's possible this changes in the future, but if so it will be explicitly made clear.